 - Roosevelt Boulevard and Red Lion Road – This intersection is located in the northeast of Philadelphia and is often considered to be the most dangerous in the city.
 A 2001 State Farm study found the intersection to be the second most dangerous in the nation.
 The study found that there were 331 car, truck, or bus accidents at the intersection over the course of the study.

 - Roosevelt Boulevard and Grant Avenue – Roosevelt and Grant Ave. was ranked as the nation’s third-most dangerous intersection by the same State Farm Study.
 While red-light cameras have been installed at both intersections, it is unclear if they have had a positive impact.
 Many officials believe that the cameras can cause drivers to act erratically thereby increasing the likelihood of catastrophic injury or death.

 According to statistics released by the Pennsylvania Department of Transportation, from roughly 2008 to 2013, there were approximately 3,000 collisions or accidents on the Boulevard.
 Unfortunately, those crashes also produced 40 fatalities over the same time period.
 In short, drivers and pedestrians alike should exercise extreme caution when traveling along or crossing one of Roosevelt’s many intersections.

 Work With an Experienced Accident Attorney

-If you have been injured in an accident as a pedestrian, motorcyclist, driver or passenger you shouldn’t have to face the responsible party or the insurance company alone.
-For more than 34 years the experienced Philadelphia accident attorneys of The Reiff Law Firm has fought for people injured due to the carelessness or negligence of others.
-To schedule your free and confidential accident consultation, call The Reiff Law Firm at (215) 246-9000 or contact us online.
+If you have been injured in an accident as a pedestrian, motorcyclist, driver, or passenger you shouldn’t have to face the responsible party or the insurance company alone.
+For more than 34 years the experienced Philadelphia accident attorneys of The Reiff Law Firm have fought for people injured due to the carelessness or negligence of others.
+To schedule your free and confidential accident consultation, call The Reiff Law Firm at (215) 709-6940 or contact us online.